gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/AzureInformationProtection.md

 Not supported by the Azure Information Protection unified labeling client.
 Instead, use Set-AIPFileLabel.

 ### [Remove-AIPScannerRepository](Remove-AIPScannerRepository.md)
-Deprecated: Removes a data repository for the Azure Information Protection scanner.
+Removes a repository from an Azure Information Protection content scan job.

+Supported only for the AIP unified labeling client.
+Deprecated for the AIP classic client.

 ### [Remove-AIPScannerScannedFileTypes](Remove-AIPScannerScannedFileTypes.md)
 Deprecated: Removes file types from a configured list of file types to scan or exclude from scanning by the Azure Information Protection scanner.